sveta9669/HomeWorks/HomeWorks/Home1/README.md

 # Node.js Greetings command-line tool

-It accepts  --name or -n
+It accepts  --name or -n,

-            --level or -l
+            --level or -l,

             --greeting or -g